 - Online reputation management — 6 out of 10 employees will go out of their way to defend their employer to friends, family, and online connections.
 With careful management, you could easily bump that number even higher.

-- Online content creation and distribution - your employees can create meaningful content and distribute it over social media cheaper than you ever could.
+- Online content creation and distribution — your employees can create meaningful content and distribute it over social media for basically no money at all, and with greater results.

-- Sales boost - with just a 12% increase in employee advocacy, you could easily double your sales.
-Attempting to do so through any other channel would cost a lot more.
+- Sales boost — with just a 12% increase in employee advocacy, you could easily double your sales without utilizing other channels that will drain your resources without delivering great results.

 - Expanded reach — your potential reach grows with every employee advocate to include their social connections.
 This quickly surpasses what a company could hope to reach organically.
 In fact, around 90% of people you reach through your employees will be hearing about your brand for the first time.

-- Authenticity boost - there’s nothing authentic in a corporate social media account.
-People trust people and authenticity is built one advocate at a time.
+- Authenticity boost — there’s nothing authentic in a corporate social media account, which is why people don’t trust them anymore.
+Build authenticity one advocate at a time, and gain people’s trust thanks to the real people behind your brand.
 When that happens, every message you put out there will be amplified by real, human voices.

-The fact of the matter is - getting employees to participate in an advocacy program shouldn’t be too difficult.
-They are already incentivized because if the company does well, they do well:
+The thing is, getting employees to participate in an advocacy program shouldn’t be too difficult.
+Their main incentive is that if the company does well, they do too — and we're talking potential pay increase, job security and stability, and advancement opportunities.

 You want as many employees participating in your advocacy program as possible.
 Of course, you will never be able to motivate everyone but as the involvement grows so will your reach and your revenue.